codex-academy/Front-end-Field-Guide/concepts.md

 ## Future Friendly

+Being [Future Friendly](https://www.futurefriendly.co.za/) is all about accepting the unknown, unpredictable, nature of building things for the web.
+We don't know what device or network a person will be using, or whether they're using any assistive technology.
+All we know is that we don't know.
+Future Friendly was put forward as a way to handle this overwhelming diversity:

 * Acknowledge and embrace unpredictability.
 * Think and behave in a [future-friendly](https://www.futurefriendly.co.za/) way.
 * Help others do the same.